chris-king1/resume/docs/work-history.md

 * Wrote, edited, and maintained documentation (with FrameMaker) for healthcare-related, software applications.
 * Designed, wrote, and updated context-sensitive online help systems.
-* Wrote and edited the functional specifications for each software release.
+* Wrote and edited the functional specifications for each release of a software application.
-* Established standards, templates, and documentation processes.
+* Established documentation standards, styles, templates, and processes.

 !!! note "About RIMS"